pavelivanov/spinooey/README.md

-# spinooey
+# spinaround
-A collection of css loaders and spinners with gooey effect
+A collection of single element css loaders and spinners